BojanJurca/Neural-Network-from-Scratch-for-Arduino-A-Clap-Recognition-System/README.md

 Each activation function has different properties, allowing the network to learn various patterns effectively.

-The sigmoid (logistic) function squashes any real input into the open interval (0, 1).
+The sigmoid function squashes any real input into the open interval (0, 1).
 It is commonly used in binary classification problems and in some historical neural network architectures.
 It is smooth and differentiable.
 Output is bounded between 0 and 1.
 Derivative becomes extremely small for large |x| (vanishing gradient problem).

 The sigmoid function is defined as: